 What Happens if You’re Found Guilty of Aiding?

-Aiding is considered a felony in many jurisdictions.
+Aiding is considered a felony in many jurisdiction.
 Your criminal defense attorney can provide may help you determine what sentence you could face if you’re found guilty.
 Often it depends on the nature of the crime.

 Any criminal defense attorney may be able to tell you that the penalties range from probation to years of incarceration, in addition to not being able to associate with the person you helped.
 No matter what the punishment is, remember that aiding may be considered a felony charge and a conviction can really harm your life.